,

 Read more about the features here.

-How do you set up a WhatsApp Business account?
+How to set up a WhatsApp Business account

-When you download the WhatsApp Business app from the relevant store, you’ll be asked if you want to use your existing number or a different one.
+WhatsApp Business is a different app to regular WhatsApp.
+Once you download it, you’ll be asked if you want to use your existing number or a different one.

 Next you’ll need to set up your profile, which will include: